metabase/metabase/docs/dashboards/filters.md

 ### Make a multi-select filter

 1. In dashboard edit mode, click your filter's **gear** icon.
-2. From the sidebar, choose **Users can pick** > "Multiple values".
+2. From the sidebar, find **Users can pick** and select "Multiple values".

 ### Change a filter's selectable values

 1. In dashboard edit mode, click your filter's **gear** icon.
-2. From the sidebar, find "How should users filter on this column".
+2. From the sidebar, find **How should users filter on this column?**.
+3. Select "Dropdown list".\*
-3. Click on the **Dropdown list**, then click **Edit** to specify where the values should come from:
+4. Click **Edit** (to the right of "Dropdown list") to specify where the values should come from:
     - From connected fields
     - From another model or question
     - Custom list

 ![Selectable values](./images/selectable-values.png)

+\* If you don't see "Dropdown list" as an option, go to [Filter widgets: Dropdown list](#dropdown-list) for more info.

 ## Using filters